js383729/Coursera_Capstone/README.md

-# This repository is for the purposes of completing the IBM Data Science Capstone Project
+# This repository is for the purposes of completing the IBM Data Science Capstone Project from Coursera